apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *electionAlg* :
     (No Java system property)
     Election implementation to use.
-A value of "1" corresponds to the non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
-Currently, algorithm 3 is the default and algorithm 1, 2 has been removed from the implementation.
-    ###### Note
-    >The implementations of leader election 1, and 2 are now **removed**.
-We have the intention
-    of removing them in the next release, at which point only the FastLeaderElection will be available.
+Default value is "3" which corresponds to TCP-based version of
+    fast leader election.

 * *initLimit* :
     (No Java system property)